← Back to ResourcesBreed Guides

 Top knot how-to?

 Brush facial hair forward, gather above eyes between ears, soft elastic (no rubber bands), small high ponytail, redo daily.
-Or trim “round-face” cut.
+Or trim a “round-face” cut.

 Eye stains?